fatihgvn/zipBR/README.md

 -n| --useNumbers     | Use all figures
 -s| --useSpecialChars| Use special characters
 -p| --useSpace       | Use <SPACE> character
--v| --version        | Show version number
+-k| --skey           | Determine the key to start with -v| --version        | Show version number